 - To ensure independence of the risk management, compliance and internal audit functions from Management in order to carry out their respective responsibilities effectively; and

-- To ensure that a sound system of internal controls for the Company is maintained and monitored.
+- To ensure that a sound system of internal controls is maintained and monitored.

 Communication with Stakeholders